CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_status_ledger.md

 Validation baseline: `develop` started at `481605b1b87035b8deb03edaefdbfc090f8f1b23`.
 The 2026-09-22 startup change set was validated in that worktree before commit; see the dated Tier 0 summary.
-Current application source revision: `f6ee0a9dacf4b024cf2b8cea75c6f025c2dc7d63`;
+Previously recorded application and validation/test revision:
-validation/test revision: `f6ee0a9dacf4b024cf2b8cea75c6f025c2dc7d63` (`develop`).
+`f6ee0a9dacf4b024cf2b8cea75c6f025c2dc7d63` (`develop`); hosted CI run `35841152401` passed on that revision.
+S15 was validated on application source revision `0ace867ea8087a112305bb9acce1770f259e2f2c`; its focused tests and evidence are recorded in the [S15 summary](../QA/validation_campaign/s15/summary-20260923.md).
-Hosted CI run `35841152401` passed on the current revision.
-S02, S13, and S14
+S02, S13, S14, and S15 were revalidated on 2026-09-23; the dated summaries and
-were revalidated on 2026-09-23; the dated summaries and validation campaign ledger record the exact evidence scope.
+validation campaign ledger record the exact evidence scope.
 Statuses remain tied to their stated evidence scope.

 ## Maintenance Rules